bitcoinwords/bitcoinwords.github.io/index.md

     - label: "Subscribe"
       url: "https://mailchi.mp/2731ce628dba/cryptowordsnewsletter"
   caption: ""
-excerpt: "Subscribe to the Crypto Words monthly journal, delivered straight to your inbox"
+excerpt: "Subscribe to get the Crypto Words journal delivered straight to your inbox"
 intro:
-  - excerpt: "It's a beautiful thing, the destruction of words. - George Orwell"
+  - excerpt: "All signal, no noise.
+We're the best place to read about Bitcoin."
 feature_row:
   - image_path: /assets/images/splash-about.png
     alt: "Read the Journals"